 Facts About Your Husky’s Webbed Feet

 Let’s take a closer look at the anatomy of the Siberian Husky’s paw.
-Earlier we said that Huskies do have webbed feet, but it’s important to know it can change, some Huskies will have more prominently webbed toes and in some Huskies, this physical feature won’t be as visible.
+Earlier we said that Huskies do have webbed feet, but it’s important to know that many wouldn’t consider a dog to have true “webbing”.

 Key features of the Husky paw: